HexHive/BOPC/README.md

 Essentially, we can say that Block Oriented Programming is _code reuse under CFI_.

 BOPC works with basic blocks (hence the name "block-oriented").
-What it does is to find a set _functional_ blocks (i.e., blocks that perform useful computations).
-This step is somewhat similar in finding Return Oriented Programming (ROP) gadgets.
+What it does is to find a set of _functional_ blocks (i.e., blocks that perform useful computations).
+This step is somewhat similar with finding Return Oriented Programming (ROP) gadgets.
 Having the functional blocks, BOPC looks for _dispatcher_ blocks to that are used to stitch functional blocks together.
-Compared to ROP that we can move from one gadget to the next without any limitation, here we can't do that as it would violate the CFI.
+Compared to ROP (that we can move from one gadget to the next without any limitation), here we can't do that as it would violate the CFI.
 Instead, BOPC finds a proper sequence for dispatcher blocks that naturally lead the execution from one functional block to the next one.
 Unfortunately the problem of building _Data-Only_ payloads is NP-hard.